 This is a wireless data exchange technology over short distances from fixed as well as mobile devices.
 Bluetooth uses the UHF radio waves in the 1.5m Band 2.4GHz to 2.485 GHz.
 Examples of Bluetooth applications are the wireless communication.
 It could be between a mobile phone and a hands-free headset.
 Or the wireless communication among the mouse, keyboard and printer.

 This is a wireless technology meant for home automation and is another great example of devices that need wireless radio testing.
-Z-wave is a wireless communication designed to enable devices in a home such as lighting, security systems, entertainment systems, automated windows, garage, and household appliances to receive and send a communication for the purpose of home automation.
+Z-wave is a wireless communication designed to enable devices in a home.
+Includes application for lighting, security systems, entertainment systems, automated windows, garage and household appliances.
+Allowing them to receive and send a communication for the purpose of home automation.

 Implications of Non-Compliance; Lifestyle Enhancement

-The consequences of violating the compliance requirements range from fines to serious complications involving civil and criminal liabilities.
+The consequences of violating the compliance requirements range from fines to serious complications.
+Some of which can involve civil and criminal liabilities.
 Especially if your product has caused undue damage to end users.
 Certainly, product certification is the most desirable option to take.
-Aside from giving you genuine peace of mind for having a universally certified product, you also get the satisfactory feeling that you are contributing to the enhancement of life.
+Aside from giving you genuine peace of mind for having a universally certified product.
+You also get the satisfactory feeling that you are contributing to the enhancement of life.

 EMC Bayswater and EMC Testing

 EMC Bayswater is the preferred company when it comes to wireless radio testing and approvals.
 We are specialists in Australia, Europe, North America, and Canada.
-Our spacious testing laboratories can accommodate all EMC testing and wireless radio testing requirements including product certification, compliance and approval.
-For all your EMC testing needs, whether pre-compliance or final and particularly devices that need wireless radio testing, trust EMC Bayswater.
+Our spacious testing laboratories can accommodate all EMC testing and wireless radio testing.
+Including product certification, compliance and approval.
+For all your EMC testing needs.
+If you need wireless radio testing, trust EMC Bayswater.